Enterprise Dashboard Design Principles

 Data Sources: General ledger (SAP, Oracle, Dynamics 365 Finance), accounts receivable/payable systems, budgeting tools (Adaptive Insights, Anaplan).

-Enterprise Consideration: Financial dashboards in regulated industries must implement audit trails showing who accessed what data and when.
-Use Power BI activity logs integrated with Microsoft Purview for compliance documentation.
+Enterprise Consideration: Financial dashboards in regulated industries must include audit trails.
+These trails track who accessed data and when.
+To maintain compliance documentation, utilize Power BI activity logs that are integrated with Microsoft Purview.

 3. Healthcare Operations Dashboard